 A small army for the intestines and lungs

-In tests on swine tissue, the researchers found that the robot continues to climb and cling to “highly slippery” and often wrinkled biological tissues, even when the fabric is shaken or washed with water.
+In tests on swine tissue, the researchers found that the robot continues to climb and cling to "highly slippery" and often wrinkled biological tissue, even when the tissue is shaken or washed with water.

 The researchers used a nearby machine that manipulates magnetic fields to guide the robot's movements within the organs.
 Because the robot's body is constructed of a stretch magnetic metal, it bends and rotates in response to the machine's commands.